A resume is designed to concisely summarize your experience.

 Employer (Company Name; include City, State if space permits; exclude supervisor information.)

 Position Title (Engineering Intern, Accounting Intern, Database Technician, etc.)

 Key Responsibilities (2-3 main duties)

-Begin bullet points with ACTION VERBS (present tense for present job; past for past)
+Begin bullet points with ACTION VERBS (present tense for present job; past tense for past jobs)

 Describe how you demonstrate(d) skills within experiences, but do not repeat the same skill.
 If you have had similiar positions, focus on what is different or unique.